cosmicmarley17/vigenere-cipher-tool/README.md

 * cipherEncrypt: Encrypts the message using the Vigenere Cipher.
 * cipherDecrypt: Decrypts the message using the Vigenere Cipher.

+cipherEncrypt and cipherDecrypt are designed to work independent of the driver class, so the driver class can be replaced with another.

 ## Installation

 Compile all the .java files.